sahilpohare/pingerchips-examples/live-charts/Readme.md

 ## Introduction

 Real-time data visualization is essential in many applications, from monitoring stock prices to tracking IoT sensor data.
 In this tutorial, we'll demonstrate how to create a real-time line chart using websockets and Plotly, a popular JavaScript charting library.

+You can use libraries like Socket.io to implement websockets in your applications.
+However, Socket.io is not the only option.
+There are other libraries that can be used to implement websockets in your applications.
+But in production, it is very hard to maintain and scale the websockets.
+You need to manage the servers, load balancers along with maintaining state of the connections and having communication between the servers.

+Pingerchips is a hosted service that allows you to easily add real-time functionality to your applications.
+We will build a basic chat app that demonstrates how to send and receive messages in real time.

-We'll also leverage Pingerchips, a service that provides managed websockets, to simplify the backend setup.
+We leverage Pingerchips, a service that provides managed websockets, to simplify the backend setup.

 ## Prerequisites